 - Upload the new file to YouTube.

-- Wait for the video to process.
-This may take up to an hour during which the video may render incorrectly.
+- Wait for the video to process, which can up to an hour.
+During processing, the video may render incorrectly.

 The recommended Jump specs for 3D-360 over-under on YouTube: